 If you need a loan for college, SoFi offers a separate lending category for student loans.

 Compared to other online lenders, SoFi has generous borrowing limits.
 The minimum loan amount is $5,000, with loans topping out at $100,000.

-Loan terms are set at 3, 5, or 7 years.
+Loan terms range from 24 months to 84 months.
 SoFi personal loans are unsecured, meaning you don’t need collateral to borrow.

 SoFi offers both fixed and variable-rate loans.
 With a fixed rate, your interest rate stays the same over the life of the loan.

 A variable rate loan, on the other hand, has a rate that's tied to an underlying index.

 The index is the 1-month LIBOR.
 If the index rate increases or decreases, the rate on your loan would increase or decrease in tandem.
 SoFi does cap variable rate loans so it won’t increase indefinitely.

 As far as the rates themselves go, SoFi's rates are competitive compared to what other online lenders charge.

 In some cases, their maximum APR is much lower than what you might pay elsewhere.
 Just remember that the best rates go to the most qualified borrowers with excellent credit scores.

 One positive associated with SoFi’s personal loans is the relative lack of fees.
 There’s no origination fee, no closing costs, and no prepayment penalty if you decide to pay your loan off early.

 Fewer fees mean more savings for you when you borrow.
 There is no late fee if you’re more than 15 days behind on the loan.

 SoFi Personal Loan Calculator

 Who's Eligible for a SoFi Personal Loan?

 To be eligible for a personal loan from SoFi, you have to be a U.S. citizen or permanent resident; be at least 18 years old; and reside in a state where SoFi makes loans.